New speakers are added continuously. Please check back to see the latest updates to the Strata Rx Conference program.

 Bryan joined Venrock as a Kauffman Fellow in 1997.
 He is based in Venrock’s Palo Alto office and focuses on a broad range of healthcare investments.
 Bryan is currently Chairman of the Board of Directors of Achaogen, Castlight Health, and Ironwood Pharmaceuticals (NASDAQ: IRWD), in addition to serving on the Board of several other private and public companies.
 Past investments include athenahealth (NASDAQ: ATHN), Illumina (NASDAQ: ILMN) and Sirna Therapeutics (acquired by Merck).
 Bryan was named a Henry Crown Fellow by the Aspen Institute in 2006 and has been the highest-ranking healthcare investor on Forbes’ Midas List since 2008.

 Immediately prior to joining Venrock, Bryan received his Ph.D. in Chemistry & Chemical Biology from Harvard University.
-He previously held positions in...
+He previously...
 Read More.

 Tom co-leads Cambia’s venture investing effort and focuses on solutions that will lower cost, improve access, and broadly help transform the sustainability of our health care system.
 He also helps manage Cambia portfolio of internally developed and acquired operating companies.
 Prior to accepting this role at Cambia, Tom was a partner at Advanced Technology Ventures, where he lead ATV’s efforts in Healthcare technology.
 He represented ATV on the boards of several portfolio companies including Aperio (acquired by Danaher: DHR), Helixis (acquired by Illumina: ILMN), Valeritas, PolyRemedy, Gynesonics, Zeltiq Aesthetics (NSDQ: ZLTQ) and Solar Junction.
 Prior to joining ATV, Tom had significant operating experience in the health care industry including various strategy, business development, sales, and marketing roles at leading...
 Read More.